 US beats host India 3-0 in Under-17 World Cup opener

+When U.S. players walked onto the field for their opener at the Under-17 World Cup against India in New Delhi, they were greeted by India Prime Minister Narendra Modi, dressed in white, in front of a crowd of 46,312.

+”I think it was amazing.
+I know walking out of the tunnel I had a smile on my face,” U.S. defender Chris Durkin said after scoring the second goal in the Americans’ 3-0 victory Friday. ”It presented a tough game for us, because I could tell the Indian players were obviously very confident ”

-Josh Sargent converted a penalty kick in the first half, Chris Durkin and Andrew Carleton added goals in the second and the United States opened the Under-17 World Cup with a 3-0 win over host India on Friday in New Delhi.
+Josh Sargent converted a penalty kick in the first half, and Chris Durkin and Andrew Carleton added goals in the second.

+”We didn’t play great, to be fair.
+I think we can play much better,” U.S. coach John Hackworth said. ”Our execution wasn’t good in the final third.”

 Sargent, a forward from O’Fallon, Missouri, who signed with Germany’s Werder Bremen last month, was tripped in the penalty area and beat Dheeraj Moirangthem to the goalkeeper’s right with a penalty kick in the 30th minute.